souravdhar/Cassandra/Cassandra-Local-Installation-Mac.md

 7. Verify Cassandra installation.

 cassandra -v
-# expected output:
+expected output:
-# 3.5
+3.5

+## Note
-Note: If you have previous Cassandra installation which is not removed properly from .cassandra folder delete it accordingly before starting Cassandra
+If you have previous Cassandra installation which is not removed properly from .cassandra folder delete it accordingly before starting Cassandra

 rm -rf ./cassandra